dachcom-digital/pimcore-news/README.md

 Pimcore News Plugin.
 It's also possible to generate custom types like Press, Blog...

 ## Requirements
 * Pimcore 5.
-Only with Build 96 or greater.
+Only with Build 105 or greater.

+#### Pimcore 4
+Get the Pimcore4 Version [here](https://github.com/dachcom-digital/pimcore-news/tree/pimcore4).

 ## Installation